Step 1: Apply online or in person at the Admissions office (I4-102)

 1) General Education (G.E.)

-a) If you plan to transfer to a UC and/or CSU school, follow the IGETC GE pattern below
+a) If you plan to transfer to a UC and/or CSU school or you are unsure on where you plan to transfer, follow the IGETC GE pattern below

 b) If you plan to transfer to a CSU only, follow the CSU GE pattern below

-You may also access this information or more on the Mesa College Transfer Center's Educational Planning website
+You may also access this information and more on our college's Transfer Center's Educational Planning website

 2) Preparation for Major

-To view and print these agreements, please select from the list below or visit the Mesa College's Transfer Center website.
+To view and print these agreements, please visit the Mesa College's Transfer Center website and click on Articulation.